How It Works

 The four moments Savvly is built for.

 Savvly's Longevity Benefit distributes your accumulated balance as four potential cash payouts: at ages 80, 85, 90, and 95.
-These are designed to arrive at the moments when traditional retirement savings are most likely to thin out, designed to potentially supplement your primary portfolio when it may be needed most.
+These are designed to arrive at the moments when traditional retirement savings are most likely to thin out.

-The payout structure is weighted toward earlier milestones: 40% of your contributions at age 80, 30% at age 85, 20% at age 90, and 10% at age 95.
-Each payout is drawn from your share of the pool, which may grow larger the longer you remain.
+The payout structure is weighted toward earlier milestones: 40% of your potential benefit at age 80, 30% at age 85, 20% at age 90, and 10% at age 95, subject to fund terms, market performance, and investor outcomes.

 Early exiters' unused capital may be reallocated to those who stay.

 Hypothetical illustration only.
-Payout amounts are not guaranteed and depend on S&P 500 market performance, pool size and investor behavior, contribution amounts, timing, and other factors.
+Payout amounts are not guaranteed and depend on S&P 500 market performance, fund size and investor behavior, contribution amounts, timing, and other factors.
 The 40/30/20/10% payout schedule is subject to fund terms and investor outcomes.
-The chart above is for illustrative purposes only and does not represent actual results.
 Past performance is not indicative of future results.
 Investment involves risk, including possible loss of principal.
-Savvly Advisor, LLC is a registered investment adviser.
 See full assumptions and disclosures at savvly.com/disclosures.

 Hypothetical illustration only.
 Not a guarantee.
-Actual outcomes depend on S&P 500 performance, pool behavior, contribution amounts, and timing.
+Actual outcomes depend on S&P 500 performance, fund behavior, contribution amounts, and timing.
 Investment involves risk, including possible loss of principal.

 Not an annuity.
 Not insurance.
 Something structurally different.

-Market growth participation ✗ Limited ✓ Full ✓ S&P 500 + Longevity Bonus
+Full market growth participation✗ Limited✓ Full✓ S&P 500 + Longevity Bonus

 Who It's For